 “First strike” day for the coins was October 18, 1985.
-First to be struck were examples of the proof gold half eagle at the West Point Bullion Depository (now the West Point Mint).
+First to be struck were examples of the Proof gold half eagle at the West Point Bullion Depository (now the West Point Mint).

 Foundation chairman Lee Iacocca and Congressman Frank Annunzio were among the special guests who took part in the West Point ceremony and were each given the opportunity to strike a coin.

-Moments later, at the San Francisco Assay Office, presses were started to produce the first examples of the proof silver dollar and proof clad half dollar.
+Moments later, at the San Francisco Assay Office, presses were started to produce the first examples of the Proof silver dollar and the Proof clad half dollar.

 Promoting the Coins

 Early sales were strong, especially for the gold coins.
 The full authorized mintage of 500,000 gold pieces was sold out during the pre-issue period; the Mint reported that more than 60,000 orders for the half eagles went unfilled.
-Final sales figures for the coin show the public’s overwhelming preference for proof pieces over uncirculated versions – 81% of the gold coins sold were proof versions (404,013 vs. 95,248).
-In the months following their release, the gold half eagle became a “hot” coin in the market, with selling prices reaching several multiples of it issue price.
+Final sales figures for the coin show the public’s overwhelming preference for Proof pieces over uncirculated versions – 81% of the gold coins sold were Proof versions (404,013 vs. 95,248).
+In the months following its release, the gold half eagle became a “hot” coin in the market, with selling prices reaching several multiples of its issue price.

 With the gold coins sold out, Grey and the Mint could focus their 1986 sales efforts on the silver and clad coins.

 In April 1986, Grey launched a $17 million television and print advertising campaign to promote the coins.
-The theme for the TV commercials was “Keep Liberty in mint condition.”
-One commercial featured an image of the obverse of a proof half dollar rising over several scenes from across America – included among the scenes were the Golden Gate Bridge, an oil-well in Texas, a Midwest farm, a paddle-wheel river boat on the Mississippi River and the Brooklyn Bridge with the New York City skyline in the background.
+The theme for the TV commercials was “Keep Liberty in Mint Condition”.
+One commercial featured an image of the obverse of a Proof half dollar rising over several scenes from across America – included among the scenes were the Golden Gate Bridge, an oil well in Texas, a Midwestern farm, a paddlewheel riverboat on the Mississippi River, and the Brooklyn Bridge with the New York City skyline in the background.

 Another version took a futuristic approach, with a grandfather and grandson aboard a plane (of sorts) flying around the Statue of Liberty in the year 2050.
 The grandfather shows the boy a silver dollar and tells him how his grandfather had given it to him back in 1986.
-The way the two handle the unencapsulated proof coin in the spot should make any numismatist cringe.
-(Note: Both commercials can be viewed at www.youtube.com.)
+The way the two handle the unencapsulated Proof coin in the spot should make any numismatist cringe.

 The television spots were supplemented by an extensive print campaign that included ads in Time, Newsweek, Reader’s Digest, Sports Illustrated, Money, Boy’s Life, Field & Stream, and Life magazines, among others.